atogonon/atogonon.github.io/README.txt

 Welcome to the repo for my website!
 As you can see I'm using a template to get something off the ground quickly, but be on the lookout for an update in the future when I get the chance to build something out that is brand new and super cool.

+NYC Banner Image Photo by Jonathan Pease on Unsplash

 ==========================================================================

 Prologue by HTML5 UP